Tight exponential analysis of universally composable privacy amplification and its applications: Introduction

+Concerning the second order formalism for uniform random number generation, the previous paper \cite{H08} has solved the optimal second order coefficient under $L_1$ distinguishability criterion and other criteria by employing the information spectrum method when there is no side information.
+Even when the side information exists, the same argument can be shown for the second order formalism by replacing the variance of the likelihood by the variance of the likelihood for the conditional distribution due to the following reason.
+For the converse part, the key lemma (\cite[Lemma 4]{H08},\cite[Lemma 2.1.2]{Han}) holds by replacing the distribution by the conditional distribution.
+The direct part can be shown by replacing the key lemma (\cite[Lemma 3]{H08},\cite[Lemma 2.1.1]{Han}) by the inequality (\ref{speLem}) in the present paper, which holds under the universal$_2$ hash functions.

+However, the exponent formalism for $L_1$ distinguishability with secure key generation has not been studied sufficiently.
+Only the previous paper \cite{Hayashi2} treated it with mutual information criterion.
+Therefore, the present paper focuses on the exponent formalism for $L_1$ distinguishability.

+In Section \ref{s4}, first, we focus on evaluation for random privacy amplification by Bennett et al \cite{BBCM}, which employs the R\'{e}nyi entropy of order 2.
+This evaluation was also obtained by H\r{a}stad et al \cite{ILL} and is often called leftover hash lemma.
+Using a discussion similar to Renner \cite{Ren05}, we derive an upper bound for the $L_1$ norm distance under the universal$_2$ condition for hash functions, which is the main theorem of this paper (Theorem \ref{thm1}).

-In Subsection \ref{s2a}, for a given generating rate and a given source distribution, in the i.i.d. setting, we derive a lower bound of the exponent of the average of the $L_1$ norm distance between the generated random number and the uniform random number when universal$_2$ hash function is applied.
-Then, we introduce a stronger condition for hash functions, which is called strongly universal$_2$ function, and show that our lower bound is tight under this condition.
-Since our bound realizes the optimal exponent, it is thought to be powerful even for the finite length setting.
-We consider the $n$-independent and identical extension, and show that the exponential rate of decrease for this bound is tight under a stronger condition by using the type method\cite{CK79}.
-However, if our protocol generating the random number depends on the original distribution, there is a possibility to improve the exponent while it is known that asymptotic generation cannot be improved\cite{VV}.
-In Subsection \ref{s3}, we derive the optimal exponent in this setting by using the Cramer's Theorem \cite{DZ} and the type method \cite{CK79}.
-Comparing these two exponents, we can compare the performances between the protocol based on universal$_2$ hash function and the protocol depending on the information source.
+Next, we apply this theorem to the i.i.d. setting with a given key generation rate and a given source distribution.
+Then, we derive a lower bound of the exponent of the average of the $L_1$ norm distance between the generated random number and the uniform random number when a family of universal$_2$ hash functions is applied.
+Next, we introduce a stronger condition for hash functions, which is called strongly universal$_2$.
+We consider the $n$-independent and identical extension, and show that the exponential rate of decrease for this bound is tight under a stronger condition by using the type method, which was invented by Csisz\'{a}r and K\"{o}rner \cite{CKbook} and is one of standard methods in information theory.
+Since our bound realizes the optimal exponent, it gives a powerful bound even for the finite length setting \cite{Watanabe}.
+One might consider that the smooth min entropy can derive the same lower bound for the exponential decreasing rate of universal composability.
+However, as shown in Subsection \ref{s2d}, the bound derived by the smooth min entropy is strictly smaller than that by smoothing of R\'{e}nyi entropy of order $2$.
+This disagreement is not so unnatural because a similar disagreement appears for the exponent of error probability in the channel coding as a relation between Gallager exponent and the lower bound derived by the information spectrum approach \cite{Han}.